 Boarding life in Houses is varied, diverse and fun.
 The relationships developed last a lifetime, whether in activities, trips, rehearsing for House music, birthday parties, welcoming new pupils, relaxing in the common room, winning, losing and everything else in between.

 More than two thirds of pupils are boarders but day pupils can enjoy the benefits of wrap-around care, activities, sport and all-round provision.
 While pupils may go home after sport on Saturday afternoon, weekends are fun, purposeful and relaxing, with a wide range of activities laid on.

-Whichever house you are placed in will be the best one for you; everyone thinks that their House is the best.
-There is a friendly rivalry between Houses in competitions but the quality of care is equally high in all Houses and is supported by a highly experienced and engaged pastoral leadership team.
+Whichever House you are placed in will be the best one for you; everyone thinks that their House is the best.
+There is a friendly rivalry between Houses in competitions but the quality of care is equally excellent in all Houses and is supported by a highly experienced and engaged pastoral leadership team.

 Pupils in Years 7 and 8 are part of Russell Dore House, their own building on campus.
 They have a specific curriculum and the chance to gradually familiarise with Haileybury life, whilst having access to the specialist facilities available to all pupils.
 Lower School boarders (boys and girls) live in the purpose-built Highfield House.
 All Lower School pupils have the opportunity to try boarding.
 Click here to find out more about our Lower School.